barannmeisterr/ZoomDurationAnalyzer/README.md

 # ZoomDurationAnalyzer
- Java program that reads, processes, and displays attendance records by using linear probing hash table in a Zoom meeting report provided as a txt file.
+ Java program that reads, processes, and displays attendance records by using linear probing hash table in a Zoom meeting report provided as a txt file so that the total duration of all participants can be tracked.

 Sample txt file:
 İnput 1 :